 This bubble chart comprises the 168 ethnic or cultural origins reported most often by Canadians in the 2021 Census.
-As a percentage of total responses, the "Canadian" ethnic or cultural origin represents 15.6%; the "English" ethnic or cultural origin represents 14.7%; the "Irish" ethnic or cultural origin represents 12.1%; the "Scottish" ethnic or cultural origin represents 12.1%; the "French" ethnic or cultural origin represents 11.0%; the "German" ethnic or cultural origin represents 8.1%; the "Chinese" ethnic or cultural origin represents 4.7%; the "Italian" ethnic or cultural origin represents 4.3%; the "Indian (India)" ethnic or cultural origin represents 3.7%; the "Ukrainian" ethnic or cultural origin represents 3.5%; the "Québécois" ethnic or cultural origin represents 2.7%; the "Dutch" ethnic or cultural origin represents 2.7%; the "Polish" ethnic or cultural origin represents 2.7%; the "British Isles" ethnic or cultural origin represents 2.6%; the "Filipino" ethnic or cultural origin represents 2.5%; the "French Canadian" ethnic or cultural origin represents 2.5%; the "White" ethnic or cultural origin represents 1.9%; the "European" ethnic or cultural origin represents 1.7%; the "European" ethnic or cultural origin represents 1.5%; the "Métis" ethnic or cultural origin represents 1.5%; the "Russian" ethnic or cultural origin represents 1.3%; the "Welsh" ethnic or cultural origin represents 1.3%; the "Welsh" ethnic or cultural origin represents 1.3%; the "Portuguese" ethnic or cultural origin represents 1.2%.
+As a percentage of total responses, the "Canadian" ethnic or cultural origin represents 15.6%; the "English" ethnic or cultural origin represents 14.7%; the "Irish" ethnic or cultural origin represents 12.1%; the "Scottish" ethnic or cultural origin represents 12.1%; the "French" ethnic or cultural origin represents 11.0%; the

+"German" ethnic or cultural origin represents 8.1%; the "Chinese" ethnic or cultural origin represents 4.7%; the "Italian" ethnic or cultural origin represents 4.3%; the "Indian (India)" ethnic or cultural origin represents 3.7%; the "Ukrainian" ethnic or cultural origin represents 3.5%; the "Québécois" ethnic or cultural origin represents 2.7%; the "Dutch" ethnic or cultural origin represents 2.7%; the "Dutch" ethnic or cultural origin represents 2.6%; the "Folish" ethnic or cultural origin represents 2.5%; the "British Isles" ethnic or cultural origin represents 2.6%; the "Filipino" ethnic or cultural origin represents 2.5%; the "French Canadian" ethnic or cultural origin represents 2.5%; the "White" ethnic or cultural origin represents 1.9%; the "First Nations (North American Indian)" ethnic or cultural origin represents 1.5%; the "Métis" ethnic or cultural origin represents 1.5%; the "Metis" ethnic or cultural origin represents 1.5%; the "Norwegian" ethnic or cultural origin represents 1.3%; the "Welsh" ethnic or cultural origin represents 1.3%; the "Norwegian" ethnic or cultural origin represents 1.3%; the "Welsh" ethnic or cultural origin represents 1.3%; the "Portuguese" ethnic or cultural origin represents 1.2%.